 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Ondansetron may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: diarrheaheadacheconstipationweaknesstirednessdizziness
+Tell your doctor if any of these symptoms are severe or do not go away: headacheconstipationweaknesstirednesschillsdrowsiness

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately: blurred vision or vision lossrashhivesitchingswelling of the eyes, face, lips, tongue, throat, hands, feet, ankles, or lower legshoarsenessdifficulty breathing or swallowingshortness of breathnoisy, high pitched breathing
+If you experience any of the following symptoms, call your doctor immediately or seek emergency medical treatment: blurred vision or vision lossrashhivesitchingswelling of the eyes, face, lips, tongue, throat, hands, feet, ankles, or lower legshoarsenessdifficulty breathing or swallowingchest painshortness of breathdizziness, light-headedness, or faintingfast, slow or irregular heartbeatagitationhallucinations (seeing things or hearing voices that do not exist)feverexcessive sweatingconfusionnausea, vomiting, or diarrhealoss of coordinationstiff or twitching musclesseizurescoma (loss of consciousness)

 Ondansetron may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.